ibm-cloud-docs/RegistryImages/datashield-mysql/index.md

   ```
   {: pre}

   The Data Shield MariaDB image requires that client connections use TLS.
-Depending on your client version, you may need to add `--ssl` or `--ssl-moderequire` to the client command line.
+Depending on your client version, you may need to add `--ssl` or `--ssl-mode require` to the client command line.
+  {: note}

+### Accepted environment variables
+{: #datashield-mysql-variables}

 The MariaDB container accepts the following environment variables: